uviclibraries/gen-ai-research/9-sentiment-analysis.md

 2. Open the install file you just downloaded (it's usually found either in your download folder, or desktop).
 3. Follow the installation instructions.
 If you have any problems installing Visual Studio Code, please ask the person leading the workshop for assistance.

-# UNDER CONSTRUCTION FROM THIS POINT ON
-## Use Python & GPT4All to Automate Sentiment Analysis
+## Create a Python script to test Sentiment Analysis on your Command Line
 1. Open the Visual Studio Code you just installed (or your favourite code editor if you have one) on your laptop if you haven't already.
 2. <img src="images/9-vsc-open.png" style="float:right;width:260px;padding:10px;" alt="Open a folder in Visual Studio Code">Create a new Project in Visual Studio Code by clicking on the **Open...** button.
 3. You're now going to create a new folder for this project in a location on your computer where you'll be able to easily find it.